natir/variantplaner/README.md

 variantplaner vcf2parquet -i input.vcf -v variants.parquet -g genotypes.parquet -a annotations.parquet
 ```

-`-g` option isn't mandatory if you didn't set it you lose genotyping information.
+- `-g` option isn't mandatory if you didn't set it you lose genotyping information, if `GT` is present in genotypes only heterozygote or homozygote variants are kept.
-`-a` option isn't mandatory if you didn't set it you lose "INFO" fields information.
+- `-a` option isn't mandatory if you didn't set it you lose "INFO" fields information.

 Genotyping encoding: